vivesweb/img2img/README.md

     - PHP with GD enabled: sudo apt install php-gd

+    - If you need to use IMG_FILTER_SCATTER you need at least PHP >= PHP7.4.0.
+See official doc: https://www.php.net/manual/en/function.imagefilter.php

     - PHP with Imagick for some functions.
-It is not required for by most methods, but in some, like reading pdf or psd, you will need: sudo apt install php-imagick
+It is not required for by most methods, but in some, like reading pdf or psd, you will need it.
+Install: sudo apt install php-imagick

     - For open pdf's, if you get attempt to perform an operation not allowed by the security policy `PDF' Add